ben-denham/labtech/docs/tutorial.md

-* The "experiment-like" `ClassifierExperiment` and `MinMaxProbabilityExperiment` task types are now identified by a common `ExperimentTask` base class.
+* The "experiment-like" `ClassifierExperiment` and `MinMaxProbabilityExperiment` task types are now identified by a common `ExperimentTask` Protocol (which requires each of those classes to provide a `dataset_key` attribute or property that is used by the new `ExperimentEvaluationTask`).
-* A final `ExperimentEvaluationTask` task that depends on all `ExperimentTask` tasks is used to compute the loss metric for all experiments.
-A final task like this is useful once we have a large number of experiments as it allows us to cache the final evaluation of all tasks, meaning we only need to load experiment results and re-calculate metrics if any of the experiments have changed or new experiments have been added.
+* A new, final, `ExperimentEvaluationTask` task that depends on all `ExperimentTask` tasks is used to compute the loss metric for all experiments.
+    * A final task like this is useful once we have a large number of experiments as it allows us to cache the final evaluation of all tasks, meaning that we only need to load experiment results and re-calculate metrics when experiment parameters have changed or new experiments have been added.
 * We enable labtech's integration with [`mlflow`](https://mlflow.org/) by the following additions (see [How can I use labtech with mlfow?](https://ben-denham.github.io/labtech/cookbook/#how-can-i-use-labtech-with-mlflow) for details):
-  1. Adding `mlflow_run=True` to the `@labtech.task` decorator of
+    1. We add `mlflow_run=True` to the `@labtech.task` decorator of
        `ClassifierExperiment` and `MinMaxProbabilityExperiment`,
        indicating that each task of these types should be recorded as a "run" in mflow.
-  2. Naming the over-arching labtech "experiment" with `mlflow.set_experiment('example_labtech_experiment')` before the tasks are run.
+    2. We name the over-arching mlflow "experiment" with `mlflow.set_experiment('example_labtech_experiment')` before the tasks are run.

 ``` {.python .code}